- How much does gap insurance cost in Illinois?

 Average gap insurance cost in Illinois by city

-This table shows the average gap insurance rates by city for Illinois.
+The table below lists the average gap insurance rates by city in Illinois.

 | City | Auto insurance rates with gap premium | Gap premium |